 If you are interested in researching HD video surveillance equipment further, here are some additional resources that I recommend.

-- iDVR-PRO demo videos – the iDVR-PRO is a hybrid AHD / HD-TVI / analog CCTV DVR that was a very easy to use interface and some of the best apps for iOS, Android, Mac, and Windows.
+- Viewtron DVR demo videos – Viewtron DVRs are hybrid.
+They work with analog CCTV / CVBS, AHD, HD-TVI, HD-CVI and network IP cameras up to 4K resolution.
+These DVRs have a very easy to use interface and some of the best apps for iOS, Android, Mac, and Windows.

 - HD CCTV vs SD CCTV comparison video – this video compares the resolution captured by an analog CCTV camera to a 720p AHD camera.

-- 1080p HD security camera demos – click here is see 1080p videos capatured using the latest analog high definition cameras.
+- 4K HD security camera demos – click here is see 4K videos captured using the latest analog high definition cameras.